heysphere/node-vs-go/README.md

 ## TL;DRs

-1. Node can happily handle something like 5-10k RPS with an appropriate latency if your main load is I/O (see [Max RPS](#max-rps-and-how-number-of-simultaneous-connections-affect-performance)
+1. Node can happily handle something like 5-10k RPS with an appropriate latency if your main load is I/O (see [Max RPS](#max-rps-and-how-number-of-simultaneous-connections-affect-performance))
-2. Go can handle at least 4 times more because it utilises parallelism in a very efficient way (see [Max RPS](#max-rps-and-how-number-of-simultaneous-connections-affect-performance)
+2. Go can handle at least 4 times more because it utilises parallelism in a very efficient way (see [Max RPS](#max-rps-and-how-number-of-simultaneous-connections-affect-performance))
-3. Be mindful about how many connections you hold open to databases and other microservices: too few connections may result in bad latency, while too many may make your server burning CPU cycles for just managing them and switching between them.
-Use connection pooling when possible. (see [Max RPS](#max-rps-and-how-number-of-simultaneous-connections-affect-performance)
+3. Be mindful about how many connections you hold open to databases and other microservices: too few connections may result in bad latency, while too many may make your server needlessly burning CPU cycles for just managing sockets and switching between them.
+Use connection pooling when possible. (see [Max RPS](#max-rps-and-how-number-of-simultaneous-connections-affect-performance))
 4. If your service has to talk to other microservices/database, make sure that the latency stays below 50ms.
 Even though it's a very rough estimate, it helps to avoild potential response time problems that won't necesserily be reflected in how many RPS your server can handle. (see [Introducing a delay](#introducing-a-delay))
 5. Node's latency hits the rock bottom if it has to perform long computations.
-The situation gets even worse if you mix lightweight I/O-heavy requests with heavyweight CPU-intensive ones in one process.
-Even if there's something like 1% of heavyweight requests, they tremendously affect the lightweight ones (see [How computation affects the latency and monolyth antipattern](#how-computation-affect-latency-or-why-node-monolyth-is-an-antipattern)
+The situation gets even worse if you mix lightweight I/O-intensive requests with heavyweight CPU-intensive ones in one process.
+Even if there's something like 1% of heavyweight requests, they will tremendously affect the lightweight ones (see [How computation affects the latency and monolyth antipattern](#how-computation-affect-latency-or-why-node-monolyth-is-an-antipattern))

 ## TOC